 You won’t need any equipment, though a few moves require a step or a sturdy chair.
 For some moves, you can up the intensity by holding medium-weight kettlebells or dumbbells in each hand.

-At the end, you’ll find a bodyweight workout with five simple moves to strengthen your butt in less than 20 minutes.
+At the bottom, we’ve got a bodyweight workout for you with five simple moves to strengthen your butt in less than 20 minutes.

 Sit on your knees, legs together, so your butt is on your heels.
 Engage your glutes to lift your butt and rise to a kneeling position.
 Slowly lower, keeping glutes engaged.

 Perform a hip drive.
 Bring left foot forward so you’re kneeling on your right knee.
 Push into your left heel and engage glutes to stand, bringing right knee up.
 As you stand, try not to push off the floor.
 Instead, engage hamstrings and glutes to lift.
 Return to starting position.

 Lie faceup with knees bent and feet hip-width apart.
 Place hands on the floor directly under your shoulders, fingers facing away from your body.
 Squeeze glutes and lift hips into a tabletop position.

 Focus on keeping your neck long and not scrunching your shoulders.
 Hold for a count of 5.
 Slowly lower hips to the floor.

 Lie faceup with knees bent and feet shoulder-width apart.
 Raise hips straight up off the floor, engaging glutes and bracing core.
 Lower down slowly, creating your own resistance.

 Stand with feet together and crouch down by pushing hips back, keeping back flat and abs engaged.
 Jump as far as you can to the right, landing lightly on the ball of your right foot.
 Now jump as far as you can to the left, engaging glutes to push off.
 Land lightly on left foot.

 Repeat, swinging your opposite arm forward like a speed skater.